 Prepare a secondary impedance diagram of the model using the PT and CT ratios.

-Verify that the relay system secondary currents for faults on the model system correspond to those in Item 4 above.
+Verify that the relay system secondary currents for faults on the power system model correspond to those in Item 6 above.

 Evaluate the model in the following manner:

-Compare relay secondary impedance as was determined in Items 5 and 8 above.
+Compare relay secondary impedance as was determined in Item dabove.

-Compare the relay secondary currents for the studies of Items 4 and 9 above.
+Compare the relay secondary currents for the studies of Item e above.

 Change the model if necessary to minimize the differences in currents and impedances between the relay quantities on the model and the power system.